awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.md

 RDS on Outposts supports automated maintenance and upgrades of DB instances\.
 For more information, see [Maintaining a DB instance](USER_UpgradeDBInstance.Maintenance.md)\.

-RDS on Outposts uses encryption at rest for DB instances and DB snapshots using your AWS Key Management Service \(AWS KMS\) key\.
+RDS on Outposts uses encryption at rest for DB instances and DB snapshots using your AWS KMS key\.
 For more information about encryption at rest, see [Encrypting Amazon RDS resources](Overview.Encryption.md)\.

 By default, EC2 instances in Outposts subnets can use the Amazon Route 53 DNS Service to resolve domain names to IP addresses\.
 You might encounter longer DNS resolution times with Route 53, depending on the path latency between your Outpost and the AWS Region\.
 In such cases, you can use the DNS servers installed locally in your on\-premises environment\.
 For more information, see [DNS](https://docs.aws.amazon.com/outposts/latest/userguide/outposts-networking-components.html#dns) in the *AWS Outposts User Guide*\.